peterruler/cats-dogs-server/README.md

 # Cats and Dogs classification with image upload

-- Frontend is static compiled ReactJS Frontend
+- Frontend is static compiled ReactJS
 - Backend is using Nodejs Express server that calls Python Script in a miniconda environment (no Python Django for now, because I prefer nodejs)

 - on M1 Macos run with `conda activate tensorflow`